-Thursday through Monday from 10 a.m. to 5 p.m.
+Thursday - Monday from 10 a.m. to 5 p.m.
 The museum is closed on Christmas Day.

 Welcome to Cedar Key Museum State Park

-When Mr. Whitman died in 1959, he donated his collections to the University of Florida's Florida Museum of Natural History with the intention that they would be displayed in a museum in Cedar Key.
-The new St. Clair Whitman Museum opened its doors in 1962 and a plaque commemorating the dedication can still be viewed in the museum's entrance hall in between displays highlighting St. Clair Whitman's life.
+When Whitman died in 1959, he donated his collections to the University of Florida's Florida Museum of Natural History with the intention that they would be displayed in a museum in Cedar Key.
+The St. Clair Whitman Museum opened its doors in 1962, and a plaque commemorating the dedication can be viewed in the museum's entrance hall in between displays highlighting Whitman's life.

-The museum's name was later changed to the Cedar Key Museum State Park and Mr. Whitman's home, which was the first museum in Cedar Key, was donated by his family in 1991.
-That home, which was originally built in 1880, has been restored and is now open to the public so that they may get a glimpse of what life was like in 1920s Cedar Key.
+The museum's name was later changed to the Cedar Key Museum State Park, and Whitman's home, which was the first museum in Cedar Key, was donated by his family in 1991.
+The home, originally built in 1880, has been restored and is open to the public so that they may get a glimpse of what life was like in 1920s Cedar Key.

 Cedar Key Museum State Park encompasses 18 acres and offers guests an opportunity to imagine themselves as John Muir, taking a quiet walk past large pines and oaks down to view Cedar Key's salt marshes.
-John Muir did in fact spend a few months in Cedar Key in 1867 and his time spent in the little town is commemorated with a state historic marker which is located on the museum grounds.
+Noted naturalist John Muir did in fact spend a few months in Cedar Key in 1867, and his time spent in the little town is commemorated with a state historic marker located on the museum grounds.

 Plan Your Visit